UTAM Generator

 }

-Set Up Generate Step in package.json
+Set up generate step in package.json

 The package.json file has a script that runs the utam-generate generation CLI command. utam is installed locally in your project because you added it to the devDependencies in package.json.